 –Wednesday Comics #1-12 (“BATMAN”)

-NOTE: After Bruce petitions the FBI to investigate Penguin’s dirty business dealings, the latter hires a sniper to kill the former on the golf course (as seen through flashback in The Brave and The Bold Vol. 3 #13).
+–FLASHBACK: From The Brave and The Bold Vol. 3 #13.
+After Bruce petitions the FBI to investigate Penguin’s dirty business dealings, the latter hires a sniper to kill the former on the golf course.
 Of course, the assassination attempt fails.
-In case you were wondering, Penguin now reluctantly works for Intergang, but still has his own secret criminal ventures on the side.
+Don’t forget, Penguin now reluctantly works for Johnny Stitches’ Gotham faction of Intergang, but still has his own secret criminal ventures on the side.

 –Vixen: Return of the Lion #1

-NOTE: Penguin tries to assassinate Bruce Wayne again, this time by poisoning his drink at a charity ball.
-Robin crashes the party and prevents Bruce from ingesting the deadly brew (as seen through flashback in The Brave and The Bold Vol. 3 #13).
+–FLASHBACK: From The Brave and The Bold Vol. 3 #13.
+Penguin tries to assassinate Bruce Wayne again, this time by poisoning his drink at a charity ball.
+Robin crashes the party and prevents Bruce from ingesting the deadly brew.

 –Vixen: Return of the Lion #3-5